CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

     ![](media/alm_pt_cmmi_wit_artifacts.png)

-Now, click on the **Next** button from lower right corner to move to the next page.
+Now, click on the **Next** button from the lower right corner to move to the next page.